 The chance to raise a new political party would be the most

-sismic shift in out political duoploly not seen in America since the 1850's.
+seismic shift in out political duopoly not seen in America since the 1850's.
 This is about an entire congress, and electing

 local and state Green leaders.
 This is positive Green Party politics.
 It would be a great service to our country, and the

 Polls show Americans want a third major party.
 The Green Party is

 in the best place with the most positive vision, putting forward the most positive solutions to grow quickly into that third

 major party.So finally, here is a once in a generation opportunity.
 A Michael Bloomberg led Green

 Party could elect our nation's first Green Party president with Green Party majorities in both houses of congress.